Ewa Farna: Personal life

-Ewa Farna hails from a patriotic Polish family from Vendryně in the Trans-Olza region.
-She has two siblings, a brother Adam (*1995) and a sister Magdalena (*2006).
+Ewa Farna hails from a patriotic Polish family from the Trans-Olza region.
 Her father Tadeusz is a musician in regional Polish folk groups.
-Farna holds dual Polish-Czech citizenship, although she has stated many times that she feels "as a proud Pole".
-She has campaigned for the visibility of the Polish minority in the Czech Republic, often cooperating with the Congress of Poles in the Czech Republic.
-In 2008, she became a laureate of the Srebrne Spinki award, given by the General Consul of Poland in Ostrava for musical successes and promoting the Polish minority of the Trans-Olza region.
-Despite her patriotic stance, she only holds Czech citizenship.
+She has two siblings, a brother Adam (born 1995) and a sister Magdalena (born 2006).
+Though she holds Czech citizenship, she has stated many times that she feels "a proud Pole", and has campaigned for the visibility of the Polish minority in the Czech Republic, often cooperating with the Congress of Poles in the Czech Republic.
+In 2008, she received the Srebrne Spinki award from the General Consul of Poland in Ostrava for her musical successes and for promoting the Polish minority of the Trans-Olza region.
+She is a Lutheran Evangelical.

-On 22 May 2012, Farna crashed her car between the towns of Třinec and Vendryně.
+On 22 May 2012, Farna crashed her car near the towns of Třinec and Vendryně.
 She suffered only minor scratches.
-According to a breath test she was driving under the influence of alcohol, with a blood alcohol content level less than 1‰.
-She had been celebrating the passing of her matura the day before and fell asleep behind the wheel; she blamed her exhaustion on a week-long cram session in the week preceding the exam.
+According to a breath test, she was driving under the influence of alcohol, with a blood alcohol content level of less than 1‰.
+She had been celebrating the passing of her matura the day before and fell asleep behind the wheel, later blaming her exhaustion on a week-long cram session that preceded the exam.

-In 2017, Farna and her long-time partner Martin Chobot got married.
-Her and Chobot have two children and live together in Prague.
+Farna and her long-time partner Martin Chobot married in 2017.
+They have two children, and live in Prague.